Alcohol (drug): Legal status

 Alcohol consumption is fully legal and available in most countries of the world.
 Home made alcoholic beverages with low alcohol content like wine, and beer is also legal in most countries, but distilling moonshine outside of a registered distillery remains illegal in most of them.

-Some majority-Muslim countries, such as Saudi Arabia, Kuwait, Pakistan, Iran and Libya prohibit the production, sale, and consumption of alcoholic beverages because they are forbidden by Islam.
+Some majority-Muslim countries, such as Saudi Arabia, Kuwait, Pakistan, Iran, and Libya prohibit the production, sale, and consumption of alcoholic beverages because they are forbidden by Islam.
 Also, laws banning alcohol consumption are found in some Indian states as well as some Native American reservations in the U.S.

 In addition, there are regulations on alcohol sales and use in many countries throughout the world.
 For instance, the majority of countries have a minimum legal drinking age to purchase or consume alcoholic beverages, although there are often exceptions such as underage consumption of small amounts of alcohol with parental supervision.
 Also, some countries have bans on public intoxication.
-Drinking while driving or intoxicated driving is frequently outlawed and it may be illegal to have an open container of alcohol or liquor bottle in an automobile, bus or aircraft.
+Drinking while driving or intoxicated driving is frequently outlawed, and it may be illegal to have an open container of alcohol or liquor bottle in an automobile, bus, or aircraft.
+The legality of sex under alcohol influence varies by country and the threshold of "too drunk" for sexual consent can be ambiguous.